ftclausen/Resume/resume.txt

     automated infrastructure and application management.
 * **Systems Administration and Networking** - Managing, in as automated a way as possible, Linux and Unix systems with regard to installation, ongoing maintenance and troubleshooting.
-Network management experience has given me an of networking configuration and how the servers I manage fit into the larger network.
+Network management experience has given me good grasp of networking configuration and how the servers I manage fit into the larger network.

 Spoken languages